jdjakub/phd-thesis/ch-bl.md

 \end{requirement}

 ## COLA's Low-Level Byte Arrays
-In COLA, the substrate is quite minimal and the majority is inherited "for free" from the low-level runtime environment provided by Unix.
+In COLA, the substrate is quite minimal and the majority is inherited "for free" from the low-level runtime environment provided by Unix (Section\ \ref{the-low-level-binary-world}).

 At the lowest level, state in COLA consists of an array of bytes, addressed numerically.
-Some structure is imposed on this via C's standard memory allocation routines, refining the model of state to a graph of fixed-size memory blocks (plus the stack).
+Some structure is imposed on this via C's standard memory allocation routines, refining the model of state to a graph of fixed-size memory blocks and the stack.
 Changes to this state are represented as machine instructions encoded as bytes.
 This is the basic state model of a C program; the sample code for COLA embellishes this with little more than a way to associate objects to their vtables^[A vtable specifies object behaviour by supplying runnable code for a requested method name.
 It is separate from the object "instance" so that multiple objects can share the same behaviour.], and a cache for method lookups.

 This bare-bones, low-level substrate does not require much development on top of the platform and so it is quicker to complete.
 The ontology of state is copied from the platform, and in this case the machine instructions can be inherited too.^[In general, the internal representation of code in the platform will be unavailable to us when programming with it, so we expect not to be able to inherit it.
 This low-level platform is a special case, where we do have access to code if we are willing to write instructions using their numerical codes.]
 Completing the substrate more quickly means we can start working in-system sooner, but there is a downside: it may be cumbersome to work with such minimal functionality.
 The unfortunate effect would be that we speed through a primitive substrate, only to suffer slow progress at the beginning of in-system development.